 This naturally doubles as a spotlight for the sophisti-pop genre best known for Sade and Prefab Sprout.
 Its cross of slick production and synths with elegant piano, strings, clean guitars, sax and/or brass has close ties to this imagery.

-One reason I adore sophisti-pop is it’s SUPREME breeziness.
+One reason I adore sophisti-pop is it’s sense of BREEZE.
 Albums like Lilas have such a luscious yet steady groove that I lose myself in a blissful fantasy of the most refreshing morning walk.
-It’s something about the way the glittery keyboards shimmer over the smooth bass and such clear, idyllic pillows of harmony.
+It’s something about the way the glittery keyboards shimmer over the smooth bass and such shining, idyllic pillows of harmony.
 On a song like “Esquinas”, the saxophone gets me lost in the image of endless cities or candle-fit cocktail parties.
-Music for having an easygoing Good Time, but the wistful way it frames the vocals leaves room for deeper thought without disrupting things.
+Music for having an easygoing time, but the wistful way it frames the vocals leaves room for deeper thought in a sense.

 I’d say the only thing that can enrich this further are some strings.. oh wait, they’re here, and they have a gorgeous way of flourishing into the arrangement just enough.

 Well then, how about some Brazilian flavor?
-Evocative, romantic singers like Nascimento or Jorge Ben are sophisti bait, are they not?
+Evocative, romantic singers like Nascimento or Jorge Ben have just the right voices for this music.
 Having a past in samba himself, Djavan brings plenty of that, and the result is true ear candy if you like it smooth and don’t mind some subtle eighties-isms.
 (I don’t, of course.)
-As you may guess, the elegance of Portuguese and the samba-like atmosphere makes a breezy genre like sophisti even more breezy.
-For one, “Obi” brings a bossa nova vibe and the album’s richest strings, meaning Lilas has about anything I could ask for in a sophisti album.
+As you may guess, the elegance of Portuguese language and the samba-like atmosphere makes a sound like sophisti-pop even more breezy.
+For one, “Obi” brings a bossa nova vibe and the album’s richest strings.

 B.Y.O.B. – sister sledge / let’s go together – change / she’s strange – cameo / driving satisfaction – grace jones / heartbreaker – evelyn champagne king / still a thrill – jody watley / oh sheila – ready for the world / back and forth – cameo / have you heard the news? – high fashion / let it whip – dazz band / party train – the gap band / didn’t mean to turn you on – cherrelle / the character – morris day / don’t disturb this groove – the system / slow dancin – – phyllis hyman / thinking about you (prod. kashif) – whitney houston / all of you – pointer sisters / i love you too much – stevie wonder / family man – kathryn white / why you treat me so bad – club nouveau / the glamorous life – sheila e. / i want my girl – jesse johnson / i betcha – klymaxx